-I Tried the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs
+I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 If you need me, I’ll be following my cat around with this little handheld vacuum